s-loar/react-wordpress/README.md

-# react-wordpress
+# Power-UP YOUR UI WITH WP-API AND REACT.JS

-A React.js UI for use with WP-API plugin for WordPress.
-WordCamp Cincinnati 2016
+## WordCamp Cincinnati 2016

+This project reads and displays posts as quotes.
+Dependencies can be found in the package.json file.
+Run 'npm install' to install those files.